 Taking stock of the mining sector

-In a world that is increasingly sustainability-focused, and quite rightly so, there is a hidden danger that primary industries, such as resources production, fall by the wayside in the eyes of financiers.
-The impending European Union Green Taxonomy (a classification system for environmentally sustainable economic activities) will be an important litmus test as it attempts to define destinations for capital that are aligned with sustainable development goals.
+In a world that is increasingly sustainability-focused, and quite rightly so, there is a hidden danger that primary industries, such as resource production, fall by the wayside in the eyes of financiers.
+The impending EU Green Taxonomy (which is, in essence, a classification system for environmentally sustainable economic activities) will be an important litmus test as it attempts to define destinations for capital that are aligned with sustainable development goals.
 Resources companies need to ensure that their planning, transparency and reporting satisfy the increasingly complex demands of capital providers to ensure that money flows to new projects.

 When it comes to global mining finance, the availability of capital may be considered through various lenses.

-Management and bank lending teams tell us that financing is very much available to bigger companies, which are ironically choosing not to access it, even at very attractive cost of capital.
+Management teams and bank lending teams tell us that financing is very much available to the bigger companies, which are ironically choosing not to access it, even at very attractive costs of capital.
 Big companies have repaired their balance sheets and are holding onto capital discipline to avoid causing a replay of the 2015/16 situation when their cost of financing exploded.
-It is tempting to conclude that a good way of getting cheap financing is not to want it!
+It’s tempting to conclude that a good way of getting cheap financing is not to want it!
 That will be of little solace to smaller companies developing new projects.

 Clearly the nature of the commodity is an important determinant of the ease with which capital can be raised.
 Financing constraint is more evident around developing or trading some fossil fuels.
 Meanwhile, pure plays in other commodities like copper have been able to raise and upsize facilities, as evidenced by the likes of Freeport-McMoRan or First Quantum, retiring 2021 and 2022 maturities at attractive terms.

 Single asset, pre-production companies face different pressures and a higher burden of proof that their projects work at an economic, legal, environmental and social level.
 ESG factors are growing in importance.
 In future, having a bankable feasibility study alongside government approvals and environmental permits will be just as important as they are today, but a project will also need to show its ESG credentials.
-Quantifiable and auditable standards on ESG parameters, similar to JORC or 43-101 reserve/resources measures, safety, anticipated emissions, Scope 1, 2, and 3 carbon emission disclosure (see glossary), a pathway to net zero emissions and adherence to international and national standards for human rights, and safe tailings (mine waste) management are all necessary commitments that should be hardwired at the inception of a new project.
-Junior miners – relatively new mining companies in search of natural resources, typically in the development and exploration phases of a project – that set themselves on the right path to incorporating and reporting non-financial factors should find that this will yield benefits as they seek development capital.
+Quantifiable and auditable standards on ESG parameters, similar to JORC or 43-101 reserve/resources measures, safety, anticipated emissions, Scope 1, 2, and 3 carbon emission disclosure (see glossary), a pathway to net zero emissions and adherence to international and national standards for human rights, and safe tailings management are all necessary commitments that should be hardwired at the inception of a new project.
+Junior companies that set themselves on the right path to incorporating and reporting non-financial factors should find that this will yield benefits as they seek development capital.

-Country and risk exposure are real challenges for junior miners taking on big development and exploration projects in tough jurisdictions.
+Country and risk exposure are real challenges for junior miners taking on big projects in tough jurisdictions.

 When it comes to mining finance, one should be careful what one wishes for.
 Whilst we all want good projects to attract finance, it is important to recognise that the point at which the mining industry becomes too easily financeable is usually the point at which commodity prices start to wobble.
 New supply often means lower prices in the future for commodities – the lithium boom of 2014-2018 and subsequent bust is a recent reminder.
 Consider the difference between an industry like technology, where more financing can create its own demand by creating products people did not know they needed, against mining, which relies largely on derived demand.